-Daniel Elliott, Ed.D., is a professor, and serves as a curriculum specialist in the Center for eLearning and Teaching (CeLT).
+Daniel Elliott, Ed.D., is a professor, and serves as a curriculum specialist in the Office of Innovative Teaching and Technology.
 He also teaches courses for the School of Education in curriculum design.
 Elliott formerly served the School of Education and Department of Educational Leadership.
-His expertise is in the areas of Educational Leadership, Organizational Leadership, Instructional Methodology, and Curriculum Design.
+His expertise is in the areas of educational leadership, organizational leadership, instructional methodology, and curriculum design.

-As a 1966 graduate of Azusa Pacific College, obeying God’s call by serving others has been Elliott’s life-focus.
+Elliott is a 1966 graduate of Azusa Pacific College, and obeying God’s call by serving others has been his life focus.
 Azusa Pacific was the place he received true spiritual formation and a foundational Christian heritage.
 There he learned about God’s love and to serve others with God’s love.
 There he began to understand the power of the Holy Spirit within.
 That power has carried him through personal conflict, military combat, graduate education, a career in public educational leadership, and decades of Christian service.

 Teaching Credential, United States International University

 - School Administration

 – Philosophy/Ethics and History of EducationEDUC 584

 – Christian Perspectives and Ethics in Higher EducationLDRS 529 (not live)